-What Is a CTO?
+What is a CTO?

-A CTO is a C-level executive responsible for the technical side of a company's development.
+A CTO is a C-level executive responsible for the technical aspects of a company's development.
 Depending on the company's specifics, a Chief Technology Officer manages hardware and/or software development and develops a tech strategy for a company.
-While CTOs aren't always involved in tech-related operational issues, their primary duties include the following:

 Developing a compelling technology strategy and vision